JosXa/tgintegration/README.md

 ## unittest

-The builtin unit test package has not been tested so far, but theoretically I don't see any problems with it.
+I haven't tried out the builtin `unittest` library in combination with _tgintegration_ yet, but theoretically I don't see any problems with it.
-If you do try it out in combination with _tgintegration_, it would be awesome if you could tell me about your experience and whether there has been anything that could be improved 🙂 Let us know at 👉 https://t.me/TgIntegration
+If you do decide to try it, it would be awesome if you could tell me about your experience and whether anything could be improved 🙂 Let us know at 👉 https://t.me/TgIntegration or in an issue.